microsoft/fluentui/packages/react-avatar/SPEC.md

 ## Variants

+### Color

+The Avatar supports color variants when displaying initials or an icon:

+- **Neutral** - Gray (default)
+- **Brand** - Brand colors from the theme
+- **Colorful** - Pick from a list of pre-defined Avatar colors.
+The color will be assigned based on a hash of the name (to "randomly" assign a person a color).
+The color index can also be specified explicitly in case the use case requires a different algorithm to pick the color.

 ### Shape

 The Avatar natively supports a circular and square shape.
 However, some use cases require a hexagon shape (e.g. to represent a bot).
 The hexagon will not be supported directly, but it is possible to style the Avatar with a hexagon background by using `tokens`: